This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 This popular recipe from northern Italy is incredibly easy to make at home, and it's sure to wow your guests at the dinner table on any special occasion.

-If you’re looking for a fancy but easy holiday dinner recipe for Christmas, Thanksgiving, or New Year’s eve, you better plan to serve this ossobuco recipe.
+If you’re looking for a fancy but easy holiday dinner recipe for Christmas, Thanksgiving, or New Year’s Eve, you can't go wrong by making traditional ossobuco.

-The term ossobuco comes from Italian, of course.
-"Osso" means "bone" and "buco" means "hole" so it translates to a bone with the hole.
+The term "ossobuco" comes from Italian, of course.
+"Osso" means "bone" and "buco" means "hole" so it translates to a bone with a hole.

 The name refers to the main ingredient, veal shanks with the bone marrow attached.